Abhilash-Ponnachan/ts-refresher/readme.md

 - We see that we can assign an **object literal** to a variable of the type `Greeter`.
 This is possible becuase _TS_ follows **structural typing** (as opposed to **nominal typing**).
 As long as the object has the same **"shape"** as the type it is considered same type.
 _It is interesting to note that the `greet()` method in the object literal did not have any parameters whilst the `greet(person; string)` menthod in the `Greeter` class has a parameter.
 However it was still accepted_.

-- If we try to invoke the method as it is in the object literal (`grtr_shp.greet()`), _TS_ will complain because it uses the type definition to do the check and as per teh type (`Greeter`) the method takes a `string` parameter.
+- If we try to invoke the method as it is in the object literal (`grtr_shp.greet()`), _TS_ will complain because it uses the type definition to do the check and as per the type (`Greeter`) the method takes a `string` parameter.
 This type-check is a compile time behaviour.

 - However if we invoked the method with a string argument (`grtr_shp.greet('Claire')`), we get the behaviour of the **object literal** and not that defined in the class.
 This is because at runtime it is plain old _JS_ and will result in a call to the method of the **object literal** and has nothing to do with the **class definition**.